Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

+In order to investigate the role played by the GC-BHB mutual configuration, we ran 3 models assuming $i=0^\circ$, thus an intiially prograde system.
+Note that we are assuming model No. 4 as reference case, thus being $M_\bhb = 10^7\Ms$, $a_\bhb = 0.9$, and $e_\gc = 0.5$.

-Another important assumption of almost all our models is that the GC orbit is coplanar and its inclination with respect to the SMBHB orbit is set to $180^{\circ}$, i.e. it moves on a counter-rotating orbit.
-In order to investigate the effect of this configuration on the SMBHB evolution, we ran three models in which the GC orbital inclination is set to $0$, as such to have initially a co-rotating orbit.
-Figure \ref{f5} compares the SMBHB semimajor axis and eccentricity evolution in co- and counter-rotating systems.
-The comparison outlines two important information: \begin{itemize} \item co-rotating configurations allows a more efficient decrease of $a_\bhb$; \item co-rotating configurations leads the SMBHB orbit to circularize. \end{itemize} In all the co-rotating configurations that we modelled, we found the same trend, independently on the SMBHB mass or the GC eccentricity.
+Figure \ref{f5} compares the BHB semimajor axis and eccentricity evolution in co- and counter-rotating systems.
+The comparison outlines two important information: \begin{itemize} \item co-rotating configurations allow a more efficient decrease of $a_\bhb$; \item co-rotating configurations lead the BHB orbit to circularize. \end{itemize} In all the co-rotating configurations that we modelled, we found the same trend, independently on the BHB mass or the GC eccentricity.

-In the reference case shown in Figure \ref{f5}, we found that prograde orbits affect mostly the evolution of $a_\bhb$, although it is only $5\%$ smaller than in the retrograde case.
-On another hand, the orbital configuration has significantly different effects on the SMBHB eccentricity evolution.
-Indeed, while prograde orbits tends to decrease $e_\bhb$, driving the SMBHB toward circularization, retrograde configurations boost the SMBHB eccentricity increase up to $e_\bhb = 0.7$.
-As a consequence,

-the product $a_\bhb^4(1-e_\bhb^2)^{7/2}$ decrease much faster in counter-rotating systems than in co-rotating, thus reducing more efficiently the GW time-scale.
+In the reference case shown in Figure \ref{f5}, we found that prograde orbits affect mostly the evolution of $a_\bhb$, which reduces by a factor $50\%$ larger than in the corresponding retrograde case.
+Hence, our results suggest that the BHB hardening depends on the BHB-GC orbital configuration, being more efficient in the prograde case.
+The orbital configuration has significantly different effects on the BHB eccentricity evolution.
+Indeed, while prograde orbits tends to decrease $e_\bhb$, driving the BHB toward circularization, retrograde configurations boost the BHB eccentricity increase up to $e_\bhb = 0.97$.
+As a consequence, the product $a_\bhb^4(1-e_\bhb^2)^{7/2}$ decrease much faster in counter-rotating systems than in co-rotating, thus reducing more efficiently the GW time-scale.
 In the example shown above, the final $t_\gw$ in the retrograde model is $\sim 37$ times smaller than in the prograde case.
-Hence, counter-rotating configurations seems to enhance the SMBHB contraction and, possibly, their coalescence.
+Hence, counter-rotating configurations seems to enhance the BHB contraction and, possibly, their coalescence.

+The BHB response to prograde or retrograde perturbers is different if the impacting system is a gaseous cloud.
+Indeed, in this case the accretion of retrograde gas erases the BHB angular momentum, making its shrinkage more efficient than in the prograde case \citep{goicovic18}.